Colorado Mountain Town Retirement Mandates: Breckenridge, Vail, and Aspen Employer Guide – RetirementMandate.com

 • Full exemption from Colorado SecureSavings

-• $1,000/employee contribution credit for employers under 50 employees
+• Up to $1,000/employee contribution credit for employers under 50 employees

-• Employees who work under 1,000 hours/year can be excluded from the plan
+• Employees who earned under $5,000 in prior years can be excluded from a SIMPLE IRA

 • Positions you as a premium employer in a competitive mountain town labor market